0xsamuel-eth/chipotle_twilio_bot/README.md

-# twitter_fetch
+# chipotle_twilio_bot

-Python program to instantly fetch codes from Twitter account and message to receiver using Twilio and Twitter APIs
+Python bot that instantly fetches Chipotle codes from Twitter account and sends them to a phone number using Twilio and Twitter APIs